ulx3s/ulx3s-toolchain/README.md

 # for ESP32 IDF
 cd ~/esp/esp-idf/
 . ./export.sh

+# the apt-get is now optional (needed for individual Ubuntu and WSL install files other than "all")
+# the default it to not use apt-get, so we need to turn it on
+export APTGET=1
 ```

 Reminder: ~~WSL numbers are [n-1] (e.g. ttyS8 is COM9)~~ (edit: this appears to no longer be the case?)